beboyle/mapFns/mapFns.md

     import { plotCircle, plotText, plotLine, plotMultiLine, plotPolygon } from  '../js/mapFns'

 ### Common arguments
-Several of the arguments are common among all plot functions.
+Several of the arguments are common among all functions.
 #### map
 `map` object to plot onto
 #### id